1. When can I get a divorce?

 2. Can I apply for a divorce by myself?

 Yes, you can apply for a divorce without having your former partner’s approval.
 You also do not need to prove fault in a divorce application.
-A Divorce order can be obtained from the Family Court of Western Australia by completing a Divorce Application at the Family Court and filing it online through the Commonwealth Courts Portal.

 3. Does a divorce mean that I am financially separated from my former partner?